willp11/Teacher-Parent-Communication-App/README.md

 ### Backend

-Django - Python web development framework.
+- Django - Python web development framework.
-Celery - Asynchronous task queue/job queue.
+- Celery - Asynchronous task queue/job queue.
-Redis - Message broker between Django and Celery.
+- Redis - Message broker between Django and Celery.
 Store for Django Channels to implement WebSockets.
+- Postgresql - SQL database.

 In production:
-Gunicorn used for serving HTTP requests.
+- Gunicorn used for serving HTTP requests.
-Daphne used for serving WebSocket connections.
+- Daphne used for serving WebSocket connections.

 (You do not need to use Gunicorn as Daphne can handle both HTTP and WS)

 ### Frontend

-React JS
+- React JS
-Tailwind CSS
+- Tailwind CSS

 ## Running the application